 Recent news and upcoming events

-The Treblemakers adult community choir proudly presents "A Celtic Christmas" a series of concerts featuring traditional and contemporary Irish and Scottish melodies, and Christmas favourites.
-The choir will be joined onstage by special guest musicians Lloyd Preston (fiddle) and Ray Dillard (percussion).
+The Treblemakers adult community choir proudly presents "Blast From The Past!" a series of concerts featuring cool hits from the fabulous Fifties!
+Joining the choir onstage is special guest musician Ray Dillard (percussion).

-The concerts are free to attend; however, donations will be gratefully accepted.
+The concerts are free to attend; however, freewill donations will be gratefully accepted.
+Please note that an advance ticket is required for the choir's Wasaga Beach concerts, as seating is limited.

 For more information, please contact the choir's Music Director (Penelope Dale), at firstname.lastname@example.org, or by telephone, at (705) 352-4595.